-Myth 1.
-Foster care adoption is expensive.
+Myth 1: Foster care adoption is expensive.

-The 2017 National Foster Care Adoption Attitudes Survey commissioned by the Dave Thomas Foundation for Adoption revealed that nearly half (46%) of Americans incorrectly believed that children entered foster care because they had done something wrong.
+The 2022 U.S. Adoption and Foster Care Attitudes Survey revealed that more than half (51%) of Americans incorrectly believe that children are placed in foster care because they have done something wrong.
 The idea that these children are “bad” or worse “unadoptable” could not be further from the truth.
-Children enter foster care through no fault of their own because of abuse and neglect, and frequently experience countless layers of trauma.
-The unfortunate reality is that many of these children are not returning to their birth families because it is not safe.
+Children are placed in foster care, through no fault of their own, because of neglect, parental drug abuse or other issues, and frequently experience countless layers of trauma.
+The unfortunate reality is that many of these children are not returning to their family of origin because it is not safe.

-With nowhere to turn for support, many are at a higher risk of negative outcomes, such as homelessness and unemployment.
+The foster care system is being stretched beyond its capacity, which has far-reaching impacts on children.
+Every year, more than 20,000 youth turned 18 or 21 and aged out of care without a permanent home.
+With nowhere to turn for support, many of these young people are at a higher risk of negative outcomes, such as homelessness and unemployment.
 No child is unadoptable, they just aren’t adopted.
 Every child needs and deserves the support of a family and caring adults to address the issues they experienced going into care, while they were waiting to be adopted and after the adoption is finalized.

-Myth 3.
-Adoptive parents need to be heterosexual, married couples.
+Myth 3: Adoptive parents need to be heterosexual, married couples.

 Families who adopt are as unique and diverse as the children in their care, and children in foster care do not need to wait for some specific notion of family.
 Families come in all shapes and sizes, with 28 percent of adoptive children living in single-parent homes.
 You do not need to own your own home, be young, wealthy, married or a stay-at-home parent.
-Children need loving individuals in their lives who are willing to meet the challenges of parenting, who understand the journey the child has experienced while in care and who will make a lifetime commitment to caring for and nurturing them.
+Children need loving individuals in their lives who are willing to meet the challenges of parenting, who understand the journey the child has experienced while in foster care and who will make a lifetime commitment to caring for and nurturing them.

-Myth 4.
-Adoptive parents need to be under 50 years old.
+Myth 4: Adoptive parents need to be under 50 years old.

 Our founder, Dave Thomas, always said, “These children are not someone else’s responsibility.
 They are our responsibility.”
-You can help us make sure these children do not wait any longer for a forever family.
+You can help ensure that children still lingering in foster care do not wait any longer for a forever family.